Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/Spell-Research.md

 Elixirs are not potions, as the name may suggest.
 They are in fact ingredients that can be used to craft potions.
 Elixirs are created from magical liquids in the _Mix Ingredients_ menu of the alembic.

 There are 6 tiers of elixirs based on potency: _Dilute, Weak, Mild, Strong, Potent, Concentrated_.
 Each one is crafted from 3 different liquids of an equivalent tier.
 For example, a _Mild_ elixir (rank 3) is crafted from three different _Mitis_ liquids.
-Refer to the table of elixir recipes that I've added to the alchemy section of the[ cheat sheet](..\12-cheat-sheets\Spell-Research-Cheat-Sheet-(Elixers).html).
+Refer to the table of elixir recipes that I've added to the alchemy section of the[cheat sheet](..\12-cheat-sheets\Spell-Research-Cheat-Sheet-(Elixers).html).

 **Note**: many of the elixir recipes will not appear in the alembic menu until you have at least one of the required liquids for the recipe.